Turtle Facts for Kids (Shells, Habitats, and Life Cycles)

 Turtles have diverse diets that vary by species, habitat, and age.
 Here’s a closer look at what turtles eat:

-Carnivores: Carnivorous turtles, such as the common snapping turtle, eat animals such fish, frogs, insects, and even small mammals.
+Carnivorous turtles, such as the common snapping turtle, eat fish, frogs, insects, and even small mammals.

 Turtles in Your Backyard